lmc-eu/matej-client-php5/README.md

 - If you still use PHP 5.6, temporarily use this library, but we encourage you to update you PHP as soon as possible - the PHP 5.6 is [no longer actively supported](http://php.net/supported-versions.php) by the PHP Group.
 - This repository is read-only, meaning all pull-requests, issues etc. must be directed to the [main repository][original].

+## Installation

+Follow steps from the [installation howto][original-installation] of the original library.

+The only difference is you install via Composer package `lmc/matej-client-php5` instead of `lmc/matej-client`.

 ## Changelog
 Version releases will be synced with [main repository][original].